chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 # Ray Tracing

 ### raytracing_basic
-Super simple ray tracing examples using D3D12 and Vulkan.
+Super simple ray tracing experiments using D3D12 and Vulkan.
 These borrow from the [DirectX-Graphics-Samples](https://github.com/microsoft/DirectX-Graphics-Samples) and [SaschaWillem's Vulkan Examples](https://github.com/SaschaWillems/Vulkan).
 They've been rewritten in a way that helps me follow the code should I need a refresher.